Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

 Segment can also accommodate structuring groups at the event level vs. user level and the instrumentation approaches varies depending on your customers approach.

+### Amplitude Actions

+!!!tip "See Segment's documentation for Amplitude (Actions)"

+    This content comes from Segment's documentation, and is high-level.
+See the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/actions-amplitude/#group-identify-user-1) for complete details on using Groups with Segment.

+#### User level groups

+To use Amplitude’s groups with Segment, you must enable the following Action settings and make sure to include the data values they need to function.
+These settings act as a mapping from Segment group traits to Amplitude group types and values.

+**“Amplitude Group Type Trait”**: This specifies what trait in your Group calls contains the Amplitude “group type”.
+In other words, it’s how you tell Segment which trait to use as the group type.
+**“Amplitude Group Value Trait”**: This specifies what trait in your Group calls contains the Amplitude “group value”.
+It’s how you tell Segment which trait to use as the group value.

+### Amplitude Classic

+!!!tip "See Segment's documentation for Amplitude (Classic)"

+    This content comes from Segment's documentation, and is high-level.
+See the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/amplitude/) for complete details on using Groups with Segment.

-### User level groups
+#### User level groups

 To enable sending user level groups, customers using Segment must first configure [group calls](https://segment.com/docs/connections/spec/group/ "https://segment.com/docs/connections/spec/group/").
 If you have configured group calls, you must enable the following destination settings in Segment.
 These settings act as a mapping from Segment group traits to Amplitude group types and values.

 - **Amplitude Group Type Trait**: This specifies what trait in your Group calls contains the Amplitude "group type".
 In other words, it's how you tell Segment which trait to use as the group type.
 - **Amplitude Group Value Trait**: This specifies what trait in your Group calls contains the Amplitude "group value".
 It's how you tell Segment which trait to use as the group value.

-For example, if you specified `group_type` as the "Amplitude Group Type Trait", and `name` as the "Amplitude Group Value Trait", then the example group call would be structured as follows:
+For example, if you specified `group_type` as the "Amplitude Group Type Trait", and `name` as the "Amplitude Group Value Trait", then the example group call is structured as follows:

 ```js
 analytics.group("082108b9-f41d-486g-9d2d-b5ab68bb3d5o", {